ashwkun/BOXBOXBOX-F1/README.md

 ## ⚖️ Disclaimer

-**BOX.
-BOX.** is an unofficial application and is not associated in any way with the Formula 1 companies.
+**BOX BOX•BOX.** is an unofficial application and is not associated in any way with the Formula 1 companies.
 F1, FORMULA ONE, FORMULA 1, FIA FORMULA ONE WORLD CHAMPIONSHIP, GRAND PRIX and related marks are trade marks of Formula One Licensing B.V.

 All images and team logos used within the application are for identification purposes only and remain the property of their respective owners.